hyperledger/indy-besu/docs/design/vdr.md

 /// # Params
 /// - `client` client connected to the network where contract will be executed
 /// - `from` transaction sender account address
-/// - `id` id of schema to be created
 /// - `schema` Schema object matching to the specification - https://hyperledger.github.io/anoncreds-spec/#term:schema
 ///
 /// # Returns